-The player can check out, on a dock on the island in the upper right, a battleship that is slowly being built.
+During the gameplay, on a dock on the island in the upper right, a battleship that is slowly being built can be observed.
 Once the ship is ready, it will sail to destroy the carrier and is going to be almost impossible to destroy.
 That’s another thing the player will have to keep in check.
-The radars also play an important role, destroying them means the Bungelings will have a harder time attacking the ‘copter.
+The radars also play an important role: destroying them means the Bungelings will have a harder time finding and attacking our ‘copter.
 The handling of the helicopter is pretty realistic, as much as a game like this can allow, it is more suitable to be piloted with the keyboard than a joystick.

 The interface is concise enough to be displayed on a single line on the bottom of the screen, but Wright still wasn’t satisfied and wanted to give the player even more information.
 Hence the use of colors to inform the player how much damage has the helicopter taken, along with identifying the strength of the various factories to be blown up.
 A 100% damaged helicopter is basically useless and but can still be usefully employed: for a desperate suicide bombing attempt.